Buoyant sterling hits 13-mth trade-weighted high

 Strategists said a recent run of improved UK data was helping support the pound, with investors expecting marginally less dovish Bank of England minutes on Wednesday and few negative surprises in the annual UK budget.

-Traders reported euro selling by a U.S. custodial bank but said there were supportive bids around 82.80 to 82.85 pence, ahead of the mid-February low of 82.77 pence.
-The euro later recovered to last trade up 0.2 percent at 83.31 pence.

-Trade-weighted sterling rose to 81.8 according to BoE data, its highest since February 2011.
-The pound also rose to a nine-month high against the yen of around 132.50 yen.
+Trade-weighted sterling rose to 81.8 according to BoE data, its highest level since February 2011.
+The pound also hovered near a nine-month high against the yen, trading at 132.16 yen.

 "There could be a slightly less dovish tinge to the MPC (monetary policy committee minutes) and in the budget there is no real reason to downgrade growth again.
 We have got stability coming through in the data released this year," said Jane Foley, senior currency strategist at Rabobank.